Terms and Conditions

 7.2 Fees

-In addition, November First charges a transaction fee for each transaction.
-November First will always make the Customer aware of this by stating the amount of the fee in connection with the offer for settlement for a transaction.
+November First charges a transaction fee for each transaction.
+November First will always make the Customer aware of this by stating the amount of the fee in connection with the agreement of a settlement for a transaction.

 November First charges a small administration fee if a transaction is rejected by a correspondent bank due to incorrect settlement instructions given by the Customer.
-The fee will be calculated based on the time needed by November First to resolve the issue based on a fixed hourly rate shown in November First's Price List available on www.novemberfirst.com.
+The fee will be calculated based on the time needed by November First to resolve the issue based on a fixed hourly rate shown in November First's Price List available on www.novemberfirst.com or similar.

-If the Customer does not provide the settlement amount on the account as agreed with November First and at the agreed time, November First will reverse the agreed trade, and the Customer will have to pay November First's possible exchange rate loss on the transaction as well as a fee shown in November First's Price List available on www.novemberfirst.com.
+If the Customer does not provide the settlement amount on the account as agreed with November First and at the agreed time, November First will reverse the agreed trade, and the Customer will have to pay November First's possible exchange rate loss on the transaction as well as a fee shown in November First's Price List available on www.novemberfirst.com or similar.

 7.3 Payment for services

-Apart from special agreements, in addition to what follows from the special agreement, November First may charge for services performed for the Customer.
+Apart from what follows from any special agreements, November First may charge for services performed for the Customer.
 This also applies to inquiries about customer engagement from public authorities or others where November First is obliged to respond.

 The price is calculated as a percentage or based on November First's standard hourly rates.
-A price overview of the hourly rates in force at any time is available on www.novemberfirst.com.
+A price overview of the hourly rates in force at any time is available on www.novemberfirst.com or similar.

 7.4 Interest and commission